 The slopes offer great opportunities for all types of skier and the extent of the linked area between Pass Thurn and Kirchberg is often surprising to visitors who have assumed that the skiing is limited to Kitzbühel itself.
-The entire Kitzbühel ski area offers an amazing 170 km of perfectly prepared slopes and 55 state-of-the-art ski lifts.
-Moreover, what lots of skiers in Kitzbühel don’t realize is how conveniently close the neighbouring Skiwelt is.
+The entire Kitzbühel ski area offers an amazing 185 km of perfectly prepared slopes and 57 state-of-the-art ski lifts.
+Moreover, what lots of skiers in Kitzbühel don’t realize is how conveniently close the neighboring Skiwelt is.
 The Skiwelt is Austria’s largest interconnected ski area, offering an additional 279km of groomed and waymarked skiing; and much of it, like Kitz, is very intermediate-friendly.

 The potential for traveling huge distances on pistes here is spectacular almost on a scale with the Paradiski area in France.
 But there the similarity ends.
 The terrain covers loads of mountains but none of them are above 2100m.
 Instead you get wide and easily accessible slopes, powder-bowls, tree-lined descents and amazing views on the Kitzbüler Alps.

 Touring circuits : so much to choose from!

 From Kitzbühel most people will want to take the convenient Hahnenkammbahn gondola, which brings you straight to the top of the Hahnenkamm ski area.
 From here two red runs lead directly back to the village.
 Alternatively you can choose the Hahnenkamm downhill course, but it is really only suitable for advanced intermediates or expert skiers.
 At the back-side of the Hanenkammbahn a network of runs and lifts spreads outwards to the other mountains: firstly the Ehrenbachhöhe and then on to the much more demanding runs off the Steinbergkogel.